Biometric Data Privacy

 While new technology may create a more efficient workplace, data privacy risks must be addressed to protect individuals from potential biometric data misuse, data theft, and identity theft incidents.
 Without robust biometrics privacy laws on the books, many companies have created their own privacy and security standards.
 These sometimes fail to fully protect individuals, but there are legal protections for American workers.

 If your biometric data is being stored unsafely, has been breached and used for identity theft, or if you have questions about the legality of workplace demands to supply your biometric information, we can help.
+Legal action can also be considered if employers request genetic tests or family medical history as a condition for employment.

-Contact The Lyon Firm by using our confidential online form, or by calling our offices directly at (513) 381-2333.
+Contact The Lyon Firm by using our confidential online form or by calling our offices directly at (513) 381-2333.
 Joe Lyon of The Lyon Firm is well-versed in cutting-edge litigation related to these new technologies.
 We can help you assert your privacy rights, file a claim for damages, and pursue a lawsuit to stop the overreach of your job, school, or other institutions into your most personal information.

-What Is Considered a Biometric Data Breach
+What Is Considered a Biometric Privacy Breach?

 Here are some key elements that typically define a biometric data breach: